How to enable or disable Copilot Mode for Microsoft Edge on Windows 11

 Microsoft rolls out Copilot Mode, and here's how you can enable (or disable) it on your Edge browser.

-• To enable Copilot Mode on Microsoft Edge, open the feature’s webpage, and turn on “Copilot Mode.”
+• To enable Copilot Mode on Microsoft Edge, open the edge://settings/ai page and turn on “Copilot Mode.”

-• To disable Copilot Mode, open the edge://settings/ai page and toggle the “Copilot Mode” setting.
+• To disable the AI experience, open the edge://settings/ai page and toggle off the “Copilot Mode” setting.

 • You can also control the feature by configuring the edge://flags/#edge-copilot-mode and edge://flags/#edge-ntp-composer experimental settings.

-Microsoft Edge is now becoming an AI browser with the introduction of Copilot Mode.
-This new experimental feature is supposed to help you surf the web more easily with a little assistant using AI, and in this guide, I’ll outline the steps to enable or disable the feature.
+UPDATED 10/24/2025: Microsoft Edge is now becoming an AI browser (similar to ChatGPT Atlas) with the introduction of Copilot Mode.
+This new experience has been designed to help you surf the web more easily with a little AI assistant, and in this guide, I’ll outline the steps to enable or disable the feature.

-Copilot Mode is currently an opt-in feature for Microsoft Edge version 138 and higher releases.
-Once it’s enabled, the “New Tab” page for Edge will be replaced with the Copilot experience that you’re already familiar with in the Windows 11 app and web version of the chatbot.
+Copilot Mode is a free opt-in feature in Microsoft Edge version 141 and higher.
+Once it’s enabled, the “New Tab” page on Edge will be replaced with the Copilot experience you’re already familiar with in the Windows 11 app and the web version of the chatbot.

-The key features of Copilot Mode are that the chatbot can now see all your open tabs and understand the contents to help you compare, decide, and take actions faster.
+The key feature of Copilot Mode is that the chatbot can now see all your open tabs and understand their contents, helping you compare, decide, and take action faster.

-In this guide, I’ll outline the steps to turn Copilot Mode on or off on Microsoft Edge for Windows 11 (and 10).
+In this guide, I’ll outline the steps to turn Copilot Mode on or off on Microsoft Edge for Windows 11.

 Enable Copilot Mode on Microsoft Edge